ibm-cloud-docs/satellite/storage-ocs-remote.md

     ```
     {: pre}

 3. Save the configuration details.
 When you upgrade your ODF version, you must enter the same configuration details and set the `template-version` to the version you want to upgrade to and set the `ocs-upgrade` parameter to `true`.
-Do not specify the {{site.data.keyword.cos_short}} parameters when you create your configuration if you do not use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.
+Don't specify the {{site.data.keyword.cos_short}} parameters when you create your configuration if you don't use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.
 Note that Kubernetes resouces can't contain capital letters or special characters.
 Enter an `ocs-cluster-name` that uses only lowercase letters, numbers, `-`, or `.`.
     ```sh
     ibmcloud sat storage config create --name ocs-config --template-name odf-remote --template-version <template_version> -p "ocs-cluster-name=testocscluster" -p "mon-storage-class=vpc-custom-10iops-tier" -p "mon-size=50Gi" -p "osd-storage-class=vpc-custom-10iops-tier" -p "osd-size=150Gi" -p "num-of-osd=1" -p "worker-nodes=169.48.170.83,169.48.170.88,169.48.170.90" -p "ocs-upgrade=true" -p "ibm-cos-endpoint=<ibm-cos-endpoint>" -p "ibm-cos-location=<ibm-cos-location>" -p "ibm-cos-access-key=<ibm-cos-access-key>" -p "ibm-cos-secret-key=<ibm-cos-secret-key>"
     ```